Voter-access bill advances in New Mexico Legislature

 People are also reading…

-Wirth says New Mexico has an obligation to bolster access to voting as Republican-led states including neighboring Texas impose new restrictions on ballot access, with federal voting rights legislation stalled in Congress.

-Republicans say the bill would undermine precautions against election cheating and undermine public confidence in election results, urging further vetting and amendments.
+Republicans in the legislative minority say the bill would undermine precautions against election cheating as well as public confidence in election results.

 At least 19 states have enacted voting restrictions since the 2020 election, according to the Brennan Center for Justice.
 The national GOP campaign to tighten voting laws has been partly driven by former President Donald Trump’s false claims that the 2020 election was stolen.